Is your Parent Teacher Organization (PTO) thinking about giving volunteer or teacher gift cards?

 Gift Cards are Hard to Track

-Some PTOs give gift cards to teachers for their use as a classroom supply stipend.
+Some PTOs give gift cards to teachers to use as a classroom supply stipend.

-However, there’s no accountability for how the gift cards are spent.
+However, there’s no accountability for how the gift cards are spent, so the gift card could be spent on anything.

-A volunteer looking to fleece the PTO could purchase gift cards under the guise of a regular transaction, but use the gift cards for their personal use instead.
+A volunteer looking to fleece the PTO could purchase gift cards under the guise of a sanctioned transaction, but use the gift cards for their personal use instead.

-Instead of giving gift cards to individual teachers, make an arrangement with your school.
+Instead of giving gift cards to individual teachers as stipends, make a reimbursement arrangement with your school.

-Give an annual donation in the same amount you would’ve given to teachers in the form of gift cards.
+Give an annual donation equal to the amount you would’ve given to teachers as gift cards.

-But have the school administer the reimbursement process for the teachers.
+The school can administer the reimbursement process for the teachers.

 Volunteers Aren’t Employees